toRatnesh/Learning/CPP/09_Bit_Fields_Byte_Padding.rst

 | can be converted to any data type as per the need of programmer
 | malloc() should return a pointer that is aligned to maximum size of primitive data types
 | It is usually aligned to 8 byte boundary on 32 bit machines
-| Object File Alignment, Section Alignment, Page Alignment
-| These are specific to operating system implementer
+| Object File Alignment, Section Alignment, Page Alignment These are specific to operating system implementer
-| to know more study about compiler writers

 General Questions
 ------------------